-Before you start the dealer licensing process, you must determine which auto dealer license you need.
+Before you start the dealer licensing process, you must determine which auto dealer or auction license you need.
 Take a look at the various license types that are required for various kinds of dealers below:

 - Franchise Dealer: Allows the licensee to sell new motor vehicles under an agreement with a manufacturer.
 It also permits the licensee to sell used motor vehicles.